dwjohnston/ts-tutorial-series/lesson-5-react/README.md

 I've asked a question here: https://stackoverflow.com/questions/68265095/is-there-a-typing-for-react-function-components-that-includes-returning-fragment

-I'm leaning towards that we would define our own type that has the 'wider' function component typing.
+~~I'm leaning towards that we would define our own type that has the 'wider' function component typing.~~

+It seems like the best thing to do is _always_ make a React component return a ReactElement, and if you are really trying to return a string, make sure you wrap in a fragment.

 ## React.Component